- Search The Registry

 - My Account

 *Chandler Owen was born on this date in 1889.
-He was an African American writer, editor and early member of the Socialist Party of America.
+He was a Black writer, editor, and early member of the Socialist Party of America.

-The two started a journal in 1917, called The Messenger, which published leading literary and political writers.
-Soon after, while Owen was running for the New York State Assembly, he and Randolph were jailed, where they were mocked and treated cruelly for their Socialist affiliations.
-He moved to Chicago, Illinois, shortly thereafter and found himself quickly enlightened with socialistic views.
+The two started a journal in 1917 called The Messenger, which published leading literary and political writers.
+Soon after, while Owen was running for the New York State Assembly, he and Randolph were jailed and mocked and treated cruelly for their Socialist affiliations.
+Shortly thereafter, he moved to Chicago, Illinois, and found himself quickly enlightened with socialistic views.
 He became managing editor of the Chicago Bee and continued to back Randolph in his efforts to unionize Pullman porters on the railroads.
 Owen went on to establish his own public relations company.

-He remained interested in politics and wrote many speeches for politicians such as Wendell Willkie, Thomas Dewey, Dwight Eisenhower and Lyndon B. Johnson.
-In a 1919 issue of The Messenger he and Randolph wrote, "We don't thank God for anything...our Deity is the toiling masses of the world and the things for which we thank are their achievement.”
+He remained interested in politics and wrote many speeches for politicians such as Wendell Willkie, Thomas Dewey, Dwight Eisenhower, and Lyndon B. Johnson.
+In a 1919 issue of The Messenger, he and Randolph wrote, "We don't thank God for anything...our Deity is the toiling masses of the world, and the things for which we thank are their achievement.”
 In the 1920s, Owen became a Republican.
-He would later run unsuccessfully for a seat in the United States House of Representatives.
-For the remainder of his life, he worked in public relations and continue to write speeches.
+He would run unsuccessfully for a seat in the United States House of Representatives.
+He worked in public relations for the remainder of his life and continued to write speeches.